For urgent consular assistance call

 More information:

-Visa rules may have changed since COVID-19.
-Every country or territory decides who can enter or exit through its borders.
-Make sure you meet all entry and exit conditions.
-Check with the nearest embassy, consulate or immigration department of the destination you're entering.
-If you don't meet the conditions, the Australian Government can't help you.
+Every country or territory decides who can enter or leave through its borders.
+For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.

 Entry and exit conditions can change at short notice.
-Contact the nearest embassy or consulate for details about visas, currency, customs and quarantine rules.
+Contact the nearest Mozambique embassy or consulate for details about visas, currency, customs and quarantine rules.

 More information: